python-poetry/poetry/docs/docs/basic-usage.md

 It will automatically find a suitable version constraint.

+!!!warning

+    `poetry` uses the PyPI JSON API to retrieve package information.

+    However, some packages (like `boto3` for example) have missing dependency information due to bad packaging/publishing which means that `poetry` won't be able to properly resolve dependencies.

+    To workaround it you can set the missing dependencies yourself in your `pyproject.toml` or you can tell `poetry` to use a fallback mechanism by setting the `settings.pypi.fallback` setting to `true`.

+    ```bash
+    poetry config settings.pypi.fallback true
+    ```

+    Note that this is temporary and should be avoided as much as possible since it increases the dependency resolution time drastically (up to 30 minutes in some cases).

+    Any case of missing dependencies should be reported to https://github.com/sdispater/poetry/issues

 ### Version constraints

 In our example, we are requesting the `pendulum` package with the version constraint `^1.4`.